igor25/leica-image-parser/readme.md

-# Cluster images, combine them, make animations from arbitrary confocal slices
+# Cluster images, combine them and make animations from arbitrary confocal slices

 We start by knowing the number of colonies we're recording and having:

 1. ``Mark_and_Find_XXX/`` folder
 2. ``xypositions.maf`` XML file with all xy positions